- Getting there and getting around

 - Check park alerts for the latest information about conditions in Eurimbula National Park, particularly after wet weather, as road conditions can change quickly.

-- No bins are provided in the parks; please take your rubbish with you when you leave.
+- Bring heavy-duty bags or containers to store your rubbish in.
+No bins are provided in the parks; please take your rubbish with you when you leave.

 - Bring a fuel or gas stove for cooking and test it before you leave home.

-- Bring your own firewood if intending to have a campfire.
+- Bring your own clean-cut firewood if intending to have a campfire.
+Collection of firewood and the use of chainsaws are prohibited.

 - Bring your own drinking water; some untreated rainwater is available.